-A Fia Fia is an event (at Aggie Grey’s Hotel every Wednesday night) that you must experience when you vacation in Samoa.
+A Fia Fia night is an event offered by most hotels and resorts.
+This is a must experience when you vacation in Samoa.
 During the event, fire dancers, other dancers, songs and traditional food all come together to create a remarkable and memorable evening.
 Breadfruit, chicken, fish, fresh fruits, pork and taro are traditional foods, with kava being the traditional drink.
 Kava is served during special events only.
 The umu or earth oven is the traditional mode of cooking.

 Samoa offers a lot of options for eating and drinking.

 Samoa is home to people from many countries.
 Germans, Italians, Chinese, Japanese and other Europeans have settled here and this diversity is reflected in the restaurants.

 Apia is the only city on the island and it offers the widest range of dining options.
 From international cuisine to McDonald’s, Apia’s restaurants have them all.
 Most of Samoa’s bars and clubs are also located in Apia.